b1ackhawk-uh60/aws-terraform-ansible-demo/README.md

 3. All of the above need to be callable from any directory, which may mean setting up your PATH
 4. SSH key (public and private) for use in this demo
 5. A registered domain that you can set the name servers.
 This is required for this demo as designed, there would be code changes required to get around this.
+6. If you are not using the default ssh key, you may want to use ssh-agent: http://sshkeychain.sourceforge.net/mirrors/SSH-with-Keys-HOWTO/SSH-with-Keys-HOWTO-6.html

 For dymanic DNS creation in Route53 use the reusable delegation set from AWS: https://docs.aws.amazon.com/cli/latest/reference/route53/create-reusable-delegation-set.html